smjeffery22/lighthouse-web-notes/Week-3-Notes.md

   </div>
 </form>
 ```
-  * If 'p' is clicked, onclicks runs on 'p' -> 'div' -> 'form'
+  * If 'p' is clicked, onclick runs on 'p' -> 'div' -> 'form'
   * This process is called **bubbling**
+    * Events "bubble" from the inner element up through parents like a bubble in the water

 `event.target`
 * The most deeply nested element that caused the event is called a **target** element